phatk/heapAllocator/README.md

 Note that bump.c, segment.c, and test_harness.c are given files of example of heap allocators.

-explicit.c and implicit.c are in private github :)
+explicit.c and implicit.c are in private repo :)